anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	Specific build-time parameters

 <a name="4.3.1"></a>
-### 4.3.1 VIM Core Services
+### 4.3.1 VIM Services
-A high level overview of the core OpenStack Srevices was provided in Chapter 3.
-Here we describe the services in somemore detail including their sizing rules (**to be developed**).
+A high level overview of the core OpenStack Srevices was provided in [Chapter 3](./chapter03.md).
+In this section we describe the core and other needed services in more detail.

 #### 4.3.1.1 Keystone
 Keystone is the authentication service, the foundation of identity management in OpenStack.
 Keystone needs to be the first deployed service.
 Keystone has services running on the control nodes and no services running on the compute nodes: